asciamanna/asciamanna.github.io/_drafts/the-clean-code-kata.md

 I've encountered two types of developers who are responsible for maintaining poorly written codebases.
 There are some who don't have the experience writing clean code and believe it will take them too long to learn these techniques.
 Then there are those who see no value in clean code techniques.
 These are the developers who say things like _"I like to see the code all in one place"_ as their reason for wanting to write large classes and methods.
 Or they claim that _"having too many files is confusing."_ Maybe they have tried unit testing but have not had a good experience with it because they didn't receive any mentoring.
 Poorly written tests can often be worse than having no tests at all.

-I am going to describe several code katas (over the course of a few posts) that can help reverse this trend.
+I am going to describe several code katas (over the course of a few posts) that can help reverse this trend of quality problems by addressing both types of developers.
 These serve a few purposes:

 * Convince developers who don't see value in clean code that it well help them build higher quality code
 * Help developers learn how to identify and refactor problematic areas of the code
 * Help developers write new, high quality code (i.e., easily changeable code)

 This first kata (the one I'm describing in this post) serves to help the team compare poorly written code to well written, clean code and creates an opportunity for the team to start discussing the problems they see in the code.
-Hopefully, this begins to convince the team that these practices matter and will help them move faster and introduce less bugs in the future.
+Hopefully, this begins to convince the team that these practices are important and will help them move faster and introduce less bugs in the future.

 ## The Clean Code Kata